Clint-Mathews/Recipe-Ingredients/README.md

 - - Redux toolkit for state management
 - - Redux persist to retain states
 - - Material UI as UI framework
+- - Using centralized validation via validation form service and reducer hook
 - DataStax Astra account and database
 - - Using GraphQL API provided by DataStax Astra
 - Netlify account to deploy the app

+## ToDo:

+- Update reused code to common components
+- UI updates
+- Validation updates as image only accpets some types.